danielgtaylor/restish/docs/openapi.md

 | `oauth-client-credentials` | OAuth2 pre-shared client key/secret (m2m) |
 | `oauth-authorization-code` | OAuth2 authorization code (user login)    |

 By default, all prompt variables become auth parameters of the same name.
 This can be disabled by setting `exclude` to `true` if desired.
-Additionally, a template system can be used to augment the value or create new params.
+Additionally, a template system can be used to augment the value or create new parameters.
 Any value within `{...}` will get replaced by the value of the param with the given name.
 For example:

 ```yaml
 x-cli-config: